AbiABrown/TSWD/Final_Project_Pt2.md

 Change: Make a smoother introduction to clarify the graphs
 Problem: The analysis wasn't clear
 Change: Clarify the significance of the statistical analysis used
+Problem: Not everyone knows what "smoothing" data means
+Change: Add some more explanations of analysis methods so the uninitiated audience understands the analysis better.

 ##### Link to main: [Homepage](https://abiabrown.github.io/TSWD/)